richardbarran/django-photologue/docs/pages/customising/settings.rst

     Default: ``False``

 Photologue can integrate galleries and photos with `Django's site framework`_.
-Default is for this feature to be switched off, as only a minority of Django projects will need it.

-In this case, new galleries and photos are automatically linked to the current site (``SITE_ID = 1``).
+The default is for this feature to be switched off, and new galleries and photos to be automatically linked to the current site (``SITE_ID = 1``).
 The Sites many-to-many field is hidden is the admin, as there is no need for a user to see it.

 If the setting is ``True``, the admin interface is slightly changed: